FAMILY HEALTH CENTERS

 DEPARTMENT OF FAMILY & COMMUNITY MEDICINE, UCSF FRESNO

 UCSF Fresno offers a unique blend of training with distinct urban and rural family health centers.
-Residents select from a hospital affiliated primary care training site adjacent to Community Regional Medical Center (CRMC), a community-based family health center in southwest Fresno (Clinica Sierra Vista), or a rural health center located in an agricultural community about 25 miles from CRMC (Adventist Health Community Care Selma).
+Residents select from a hospital affiliated primary care training site adjacent to Community Regional Medical Center (CRMC), a community-based family health center in southwest Fresno (Clinica Sierra Vista), or a rural health center located in an agricultural community 25 minutes away in the rural community of Selma.
+(Adventist Health Community Care).
 Family medicine residents have an outstanding reputation in our community and are in great demand in rural, urban and suburban settings.

 CMC FAMILY HEALTH CENTER

-The CMC Family Health Center is located in the newly opened, state-of-the-art Deran Koligian Ambulatory Care Center (ACC).
-The Family Health Center consists of 15 exam rooms each equipped with a wall-mounted computer in order to easily review labs and other studies with patients.
-In addition, there is a large resident conference room equipped with several computers and an AV system routinely used during Morning Report and teaching in the clinic held daily with residents, medical students, and faculty.
+The CMC Family Health Center is one of seven health centers dedicated to the care of the underserved located at the Deran Koligian Ambulatory Care Center (ACC) in downtown Fresno.
+The Family Health Center consists of 16 modern examination rooms.
+In addition, there is a large procedure room, a resident conference room and work area equipped with multiple computers and an AV system for presentations.
 The ACC medical office building borders Community Regional Medical Center and the UCSF Fresno Center.
-In addition to the family medicine center the new, two-story building includes Women’s Health, Children’s Health, Internal Medicine, HIV Special Services, Ophthalmology and Dental services.
 CMC residents have easy access to rotations and lectures taking place at CRMC or the neighboring UCSF Fresno Center.

-CMC residents have the opportunity to care for many patients with a wide spectrum of clinical pathology from diverse cultural backgrounds.
-This includes Hispanic and Southeast Asian ethnic groups, as well as African-Americans, Native Americans, and others.
-A bilingual staff and translation services facilitate access to health care for the area’s diverse population.
+CMC residents have the opportunity to care for many patients with a wide spectrum of clinical pathology from diverse cultural backgrounds and multiple ethnic groups making their home in California’s Central Valley.
+A bilingual staff, on-site translation services, and video translation services facilitate access to health care for the area’s diverse population.

 SELMA HEALTH CENTER

-Adventist Health Community Care Selma presents a unique opportunity for residents who are interested in clinical training and practice in a rural site.
-Selma is a predominantly Hispanic, agricultural community of 23,000 people located 25 minutes from CRMC.
+Adventist Health Community Care Selma presents a unique opportunity for residents who are interested in clinical training and practice at a rural site.
+Selma is a predominantly agricultural community with a population of approximately 23,000.

-The Selma pathway is housed at the Adventist Health Community Care Selma (AHCC Selma) where six full-time attending family physicians see patients and provide teaching for family medicine residents.
-AHCC Selma utilizes a multidisciplinary team practice which includes nurse practitioners and physician assistants as well as advanced practice nurses, health educators, and social workers.
-Medical students also rotate through AHCC Selma.
+The residency practice at AHCC-Selma is staffed by seven full-time attending family physicians that practice at the health center and provide teaching and supervision for family medicine residents.
+AHCC Selma utilizes a multidisciplinary team approach which includes nurse practitioners and physician assistants as well as advanced practice nurses, health educators, and social workers.
+Medical students rotate through AHCC Selma on a routine basis.

-Selma provides residents with a stimulating educational environment in a challenging clinical setting.
-In this rural community setting, residents manage prenatal and well child care, as well as perform procedures in the outpatient setting.
-Residents manage and deliver 50 or more obstetric patients a month including cesarean sections, which is provided by our Selma faculty and community physicians, increasing the learning opportunities for residents.
+Selma provides residents with an educational environment in a challenging clinical setting.
+In this rural community setting, residents see a wide spectrum of cases, from chronic medical conditions to prenatal and well child care, as well as perform varied office procedures.
+Residents manage their hospitalized patients at a local rural hospital and deliver their obstetric patients at a nearby rural community birthing center under the direction of experienced community obstetricians and family physicians performing full scope obstetrics including cesarean sections, thereby expanding upon the learning opportunities for residents in this rural setting.

 CLINICA SIERRA VISTA HEALTH CENTER

-The clinic is operated by Clinica Sierra Vista.
-Completed in 1987, the Health Center's 11,000 square foot facility is located ten minutes from CRMC.
-It includes a procedures suite, a modern laboratory with a full-time technician, x-ray services, as well as library and conference areas.
-A 5,000 square foot Women's Health Center is devoted to the health care needs of women of all ages.
+The residency practice is operated by Clinica Sierra Vista in a new state-of-the-art Health Center facility located ten minutes from CRMC.
+Completed in 2013, the center includes six exam rooms, a resident work area with library and online resources, a modern laboratory with a full-time technician, x-ray services, as well as pharmacy and ancillary services.
 Patients requiring inpatient medical services are admitted to Community Regional Medical Center.

 The CSV pathway offers residents an excellent education that incorporates community-oriented primary care.
-CSV residents have a diverse patient population with ample opportunities for prenatal care, deliveries, post-partum care and outpatient procedures.
+CSV residents have a diverse patient population with ample opportunities for urgent care training and outpatient procedures.
 The acquisition of ambulatory care skills in a multicultural setting is also emphasized providing a practical and relevant education.